 - Construction costs: On the whole, sunrooms have a lower construction cost per square foot than regular room additions built by general contractors and subcontractors.
 Square footage costs for sunrooms is usually about half that of room additions.

 - Provides supplemental space: The main purpose of a sunroom is to provide supplemental space with generous natural light for reading, growing plants, housing a spa, etc. This is an important real estate distinction because supplemental space is viewed differently from the essential living space that is provided by a true room addition.
 In short, a true room addition adds more equity value to your home than does a supplemental sunroom.

 In their eagerness to add a sunroom, homeowners often make certain mistaken assumptions about sunrooms.
 Here are some corrections to common misconceptions:

 - Sunrooms do require building permits.
 In most communities, even the smallest sunroom, kit or custom built, will require a building permit in order to construct it.

 - Prefab sunrooms are not always cheaper than custom-built sunrooms.
 There are many different add-ons you can specify for a prefab kit, and a top-of-the-line sunroom kit with all possible options can approach the cost of a room addition.

-- Your sunrooms may need a foundation.
+- Your sunrooms might need a foundation.
 Foundation requirements are as varied as the localities where these codes apply.
 Generally, you will need a proper building foundation for your site-built sunroom, although prefab sunroom kits can sometimes be assembled onto existing patio slabs or decks.

 Prefab Sunroom Companies